alexkarezin/jabref-wiki/Donations.md

 If every reader donated **5€**, the developers would only have to invest their free time and not any material goods for JabRef development.

-We are aware of the fees at PayPal (~5%) or flattr (~10%).
+We are aware of the fees at PayPal (~5%) or flattr (~10%). <br />
-If you don't want to pay fees:
+**If you don't want to pay fees:**
 - Ask jabrefmail at gmail.com about our IBAN.
 - In case you live in the EU, you can send money for free using Paypal.
-For this, ask [Oliver](https://github.com/koppor) for his private Email Address.
+For this, transfer money to [Oliver's email address](https://github.com/koppor).
 Quote from the [PayPal page](https://www.paypal.com/en/webapps/mpp/paypal-fees) (unfortunately, only available in German):

     Sie können innerhalb Deutschlands und der EU kostenlos Geld an Freunde und Familie senden, sofern Sie Ihr hinterlegtes Bankkonto oder Ihr PayPal-Guthaben nutzen und keine Währungsumrechnung erforderlich ist.
 Gebühren fallen erst an, wenn Sie eine Kreditkarte nutzen oder Geld ins Ausland oder in anderen Währungen senden.